raspberrychris/kidselectricvehicle/content/About/_index.md

 ---

 {{< lead >}}
+Hi there!
 I started Kids Electric Vehicle as I wanted people to make the best decision when it comes to buying kids electric cars, tractors and other kids vehicles.
 {{< /lead >}}

 ![kids-electric-cars](/kids-electric-toy-cars.png)